shanhuiyang/TypeScript-MERN-Starter/README.md

 3. Since the file ```client/build/static/index.html``` would not change unless you re-deploy you app, it's easily be cached among Internet.
 4. The React app handles navigation locally, users feel no latency when they navigate back and forth in the browser.
 ## Styling
-Building a beautiful React app is **not** the topic of this project.
 In this project, all the styles are defined in a separated file ```client/public/css/main.css```.
 This file is generated from [Bootstrap 3.3](https://getbootstrap.com/docs/3.3/css/).

+We are using Bootstrap simply **because it is the most popular CSS frameworks on the earth**.

+> **Note!** We are migrating this project to **Bootstrap 4.x** using [**React Bootstrap**](https://react-bootstrap.github.io/).
+This task will be done before 7/31/2019.

-You can easily change the styles of React app by import [other 3rd party libraries](https://hackernoon.com/23-best-react-ui-component-libraries-and-frameworks-250a81b2ac42) and replace existing raw components.
+On the other hand, you can easily change the styles of React app by import [other 3rd party libraries](https://hackernoon.com/23-best-react-ui-component-libraries-and-frameworks-250a81b2ac42) and replace existing raw components.
 Please refer to [official document](https://reactjs.org/docs/faq-styling.html) for more solutions on this problem.
 # How to debug
 In this project, you can debug your server and client **at the same time**.
 You can debug the server in VS Code, meanwhile you can debug the client in [Chrome](https://www.google.com/chrome/).

+> **Note!** If you are going to debug your app in local area networks (LAN), please change the `ORIGIN_URI` in file  _.env.development_ from `localhost` to your host IP, e.g. `192.168.1.13`. **Debugging your web client on mobile devices** usually requires debugging in LAN.
 ## Available scripts
 We use [Yarn](https://yarnpkg.com/) as the package manager of this project.
 You can use `npm` if you prefer.